iredmail/docs/en_US/faq/1-errors.md

 Notes:

-* At least 2GB memory is required for a low traffic mail server.
+* 4 GB memory is recommended for a low traffic production mail server.
 If your server doesn't have enough memory, Amavisd and ClamAV may be not able to start, or stop running automatically after running for a while.
 If it's just a testing server, you can follow